Sales Reps spend 20-30% on RFPs: the real cost

 Even when reps find content, they can't trust it.
 Is this the current pricing?
 Is this case study still accurate?
 Does this product claim reflect what we actually ship?

-The solution isn't training reps to search better.
-It's building systems where the right answer surfaces first, every time—with source attribution so trust is verifiable, not assumed.
+The solution is building systems where the right answer surfaces first, every time, with source attribution so trust is verifiable rather than assumed.

 For a deep dive into how AI can catch conflicting information before it reaches prospects, see How AI Can Detect Conflicting Sales Messaging Before Your Prospects Do.